 For this stylish Summer, may I also suggest topping your classic blueberry cobbler with a mountain of vanilla ice cream?

 - Combine flour, sugar, zest, baking powder, baking soda, salt and butter in the bowl of a stand mixer fitted with the paddle attachment.
 Mix on low until butter is completely cut into the flour mixture.

-- Whisk together sour cream and cream and add of it to the dry ingredients at once.
+- Whisk together sour cream and heavy cream in a small bowl and add all of it to the dry ingredients at once.
 Mix on low until a dough forms.
 Add a little more heavy cream if it is dry.

-- Turn out onto plastic wrap and press about ½ inch thick, wrap and chill for 2 hours or until firm.
+- Turn out onto plastic wrap and press to about ½ inch thick, wrap, and chill for 2 hours or until firm.
 Cut shortcakes.
 You can use any cutter that you’d like.
-I chose different sizes of a fluted cutter but you could use a cookie cutter or even a glass.
+I chose different sizes of a fluted cutter, but you could use a cookie cutter or even a glass.
 Chill again before baking.
 Can also be baked from frozen.

 - Preheat your oven to 350°F.

 Prepare the blueberry filling: